-The director may grant interim authorization, as defined in rule 3745-89-01 of the Administrative Code, for certified laboratories to perform drinking water analyses by using new methods, or for new contaminants, or both during a transition period necessary for implementation of new or amended regulations.
+The director may grant interim authorization, as defined in rule 3745-89-01 of the Administrative Code, for certified laboratories to perform drinking water analyses by using new methods, for new contaminants, or both, during a transition period necessary for implementation of new or amended regulations.
 Such authorization shall follow the following procedures:

 (A) The director shall notify certified laboratories of the availability of interim authorization and the drinking water analyses to be included.